 First and foremost, you must speak up.
 Make no mistake about it.
 And here’s why:

 “You may have considered changing your rates in the past, but for most of us, conversations about money are quite awkward, and ones we’d much rather put off.
 But unless you have ‘the chat’ you’ll gradually earn less and less per year and feel resentful at working so hard for such low prices.” – Talented Ladies Club

 “No one will ever turn you away for work if you request a bit of leeway in the budget.
 Everything is negotiable.” – The Balance Careers

-And that’s the simple truth.
+And that’s a simple truth.
 Sometimes all you need to do is…

 3. Be confident